Ibasam/IBASAM/README.md

   *R* folder : R codes to interface with the dynamic library
   *man* folder : R documentation (unfinished)

-Below are are the steps for:
+Below are the steps for:
 1. a windows installation
 2. a linux installation